Skip to content

 Is it better to use cash or credit card in Bosnia and Herzegovina?

-Cash is convenient, especially in smaller towns or local markets where card acceptance might be limited.
-It’s also handy for small purchases and places that prefer cash.
+Bosnian convertible marks are convenient, especially in smaller towns or local markets where card acceptance might be limited.

 However, credit cards are widely accepted in larger cities and tourist areas.
-So, having a mix of cash and a credit card can give you the best of both worlds!
+So, having a mix of money and a credit card can give you the best of both worlds!

 How can I avoid ATM fees in Bosnia and Herzegovina?

 Plan ahead: Use online exchange platforms like us!
-Get your Bosnian marks before you travel, and avoid the hassle of ATMs altogether.
+Get your Bosnian convertible marks from Manor FX before you travel, and avoid the hassle of ATMs altogether.

 How does tipping work in Bosnia and Herzegovina?